-Area of Emphasis: Exposure SCIENCE
+Area of EXPERTISE: Exposure SCIENCE

 Berkeley faculty are global leaders in exposure science, making major contributions to research and teaching in environmental exposure assessment, the development and application of exposure biomarkers, and innovations in environmental chemistry and microbiology.
 EHS students learn the theory and practice of sampling and analyzing environmental and biological media for both chemical and microbiological contaminants.